mobilabsolutions/ISAaC-Starter/README.md

       cdktf init --template https://github.com/mobilabsolutions/azure-data-platform-cdktf-templates/archive/refs/tags/v1.0.0.zip --local
       ```

-# Supply pre-deployment configuration and setup terraform statefile
+# Supply pre-deployment configuration and azure login

 1. Please refer the sample `common-config.yaml` which is mentioned in the confluence page.
 Copy the sample `common-config.yaml` file contents.
 Rename `common-config.yaml.sample` to `common-config.yaml` and update the contents with the required configuration.
 The values like tenantId, storageAccountName etc are already mentioned in the sample `common-config.yaml` file.
 These values are good to get started with to create the infrastructure using Mobilab cloud platform.
 However these values can be changed as per need accordingly.